FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Pre-training results

 \section{Pre-training results}

-We test the pre-training of the FarSkip-Collective architecture by pre-training an MoE model from scratch using the DeepSeek-V2 Lite model architecture and configuration (64 experts) in Megatron-LM.
-We train the model on 50B training tokens randomly sampled from a larger corpus of high quality mix of publicly available data using a sequence length of $4096$ tokens and a batch size of 4194304 tokens.
-With 2.4B active parameters, this corresponds to simplistic Chinchilla scaling estimate with respect to the model's active parameters \cite{hoffmann2022training}.
-We denote the model as ``proxy'' in that we use the DeepSeek-V2-Lite model architecture but not the training recipe and data.
-We repeat the training with the exact settings but with FarSkip-Collective turned off (original MegatronLM implementation) as a baseline.
-We observe the loss curves of both models match closely and that the FarSkip-Collective model achieves a final training loss of 2.205 as compared with 2.187 averaged over the last 50 steps.
-For evaluation we use the evaluation datasets from the Llama-1 paper \cite{touvron2023llamaopenefficientfoundation} to discern early signal from the pre-training and observe that FarSkip-Collective performs on par with the regular model architecture achieving 54.7 vs. 54.4 of the regular model on average.
-This result further reinforces the viability of the FarSkip-Collective MoE model modification in addition to the larger-scale self-distillation results in the main paper.
+We test the pre-training of the FarSkip-Collective architecture by pre-training an MoE model from scratch using the DeepSeek-V2 Lite model architecture and configuration (64 routed-experts) in Megatron-LM.
+We train the model on 200B training tokens randomly sampled from a larger corpus of high quality mix of publicly available data using a sequence length of 4096 tokens and a batch size of 4,194,304 tokens.
+With 3B active parameters, this corresponds to 4x simplistic Chinchilla scaling estimate with respect to the model's active parameters \cite{hoffmann2022training}.
+We repeat the training with the exact settings and seed but with FarSkip-Collective turned off as the regular MoE baseline.
+We observe the loss curves of both models matches closely with the FarSkip-Collective model achieving a final training loss of 2.006 as compared with 2.016 averaged over the last 50 steps.
+For the evaluation we use the same benchmarks as the distillation experiments and observe the two models performance is on par with an average performance gap of FarSkip-Collective of 0.3\%, achieving 51.2\% vs the regular MoE averaged at 51.5\% over the datasets.
+This result at 200B token scale with a 16B-A3B model further reinforces the viability of the FarSkip-Collective MoE model modification in addition to the larger-scale self-distillation results in the main paper.